ArnovZ080/Guild-AI/PROJECT_STATUS_SUMMARY.md

 *   **Enhanced Agent Prompts:** All agents now have refined, professional-grade prompts with ethical guidelines and clear directives.
 *   **Conversational Onboarding:** A complete backend and frontend flow for onboarding new users has been implemented.
 *   **End-to-End User Flow:** The UI supports the full user journey: Onboarding -> Creating a Campaign -> Approving the AI's Plan -> Monitoring Real-Time Execution.
+*   **Visual Workflow Builder:** A complete implementation for creating, managing, and executing visual workflows.

 ---